 There are still a couple of other places you can promote your affiliate links on Facebook, such as on your profile, Facebook messenger, pages, and ads.
 Just remember to make your followers realize the value of the products that you are promoting by crafting compelling content around them.
 Spamming your community with links will not serve you well.

 Want to become a better affiliate marketer on Facebook?
 Check out the Facebook Affiliate Marketing course on Udemy.

 Nowadays, influencers play a key role in our purchasing decisions.
-You see your favorite social media personality wearing those amazing pair of shoes during hikes, and suddenly you want to buy those exact same pair.
+You see your favorite social media personality wearing those amazing shoes during hikes, and suddenly you want to buy that exact pair.
 That’s how influencer marketing works: famous personalities entice you to purchase products that they are promoting.
 When you spend money, they make money.

 But instead of being the fan who spends money, why not be the one to promote products and make money?
 If you have a good and solid following on Facebook, you could very well leverage your community and become an influencer.